MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-sentinel-onboard.md

 1. Go to the [Microsoft Defender portal](https://security.microsoft.com/) and sign in.
 1. In Microsoft Defender XDR, select **Overview**.

-   If you're invited to participate in the preview, you'll see a banner with an option to connect a workspace.
+   If you're invited to participate in the preview, you see a banner with an option to connect a workspace.

 1. Select **Connect a workspace**.
 1. Choose the workspace you want to connect and select **Next**.